04th July 2020

 Up until now, publishers and schools have tended not to articulate how such connections are made.
 Perhaps we have taken for granted that connections are evident from their outcomes: how well children learn and progress.
 However, in recent times, with an increasing emphasis on the importance of curriculum design, we find ourselves talking more about how our curricula make sense of everything we want children to know and be able to do.

 The problem is that articulating the coherence of our curricula can be incredibly complex.
-Not only do we need to explain how national curriculum content is organised, but also how the necessary skills, knowledge and concepts are introduced, built on over time, revisited and assessed.
+Not only do we need to explain how national curriculum content is organised, but also how the necessary skills, knowledge and concepts are introduced, sequenced, built on over time, revisited and assessed.

 Firstly, it’s crucial to understand the impact that a coherent curriculum has on learning.
 A well-connected and well-sequenced curriculum will enable children to grow intellectually, spiritually and emotionally.
 It will enable them to seek out their passions, become increasingly knowledgeable and make sense of complex concepts that might otherwise be taught in isolation.
 In the light of the recent drive to reduce teacher workload, a coherent and well-connected curriculum can make the difference between having to do ad-hoc, detailed lesson plans or being able to do ‘light-touch planning’ that is underpinned by a robust knowledge and skills progression framework.